 SQL Server Service Broker (SSBS), introduced with SQL Server 2005 and enhanced in SQL Server 2008, allows you to write queuing/message based applications within the database itself.
 This article discusses SSBS' important features and how to use it in different scenarios.

 This introductory article on SSBS discusses on a very basic level, how it differs from MSMQ, looks at SSBS architecture and its different components.

 How SSBS differs from MSMQ/Other message based technology

-Faster transactional message processing
+- Faster transactional message processing

-Reliability and enhanced recoverability
+- Reliability and enhanced recoverability

-Optimize the performance
+- Optimize the performance

-Reduced management and maintenance overhead
+- Reduced management and maintenance overhead

 Advantages of SSBS over MSMQ/other queuing and message based technology

 - SSBS is a part of the database engine itself and is more efficient for data-intensive queuing operations.
 It has improved performance, efficient and faster transactional message processing because transaction contexts are managed by SQL Server internally, whereas MSMQ requires Distributed Transaction Coordinator (DTC) to coordinate transaction context between MSMQ and SQL Server.
 Remember DTC uses two-phase commit protocol.